honzahk/electron-typesafe-ipc/README.md

 - [ ] app for testing (with webpack)
 - [ ] minimal app as an example
 - [ ] bi-directional channels (both main->rend and rend->main)
+- [ ] document the end-2-end politics (you always register only one event, which distributes the event further)

 ### sync communication